1000 gecs

-1000 Gecs (stylized as 1000 gecs or 1000 gec) is the debut studio album by American hyperpop duo 100 Gecs.
-It was released on May 31, 2019, through Dog Show Records two days after the single "Money Machine" was released.
+1000 gecs (stylized as 1000 gec on the album cover) is the debut studio album by American hyperpop duo 100 gecs, released on May 31, 2019, through Dog Show Records.
+It was preceded by the release of lead single "Money Machine" two days earlier.

-Featuring an experimental sound that combined several genres, 1000 Gecs was well-received by critics.
+Featuring an experimental sound that combined several genres, 1000 gecs was well received by critics.
 It placed on several publications' lists of the best albums of 2019.
-Remixed and reworked versions of songs from 1000 Gecs were later released as part of the follow-up remix album 1000 Gecs and the Tree of Clues(2020).
+Remixed and reworked versions of songs from 1000 gecs were later released as part of the follow-up remix album 1000 gecs and the Tree of Clues (2020).